Adam110001/Aircraft-Control-System/README.md

 # Aircraft-Control-System
-This control system has been created as a prototype for a plane Boeing 747.
+This control system has been created as a prototype for a Boeing 747.